ms/buildtogether.tech/src/teams.md

 ---

 Most people learn better together than they do on their own [% b Michaelson2004 %].
-As long as their teams <span i="teams!learning benefits of">work well</span>, they achieve higher grades, retain information longer, are less likely to drop out of school, and graduate with better communication skills and a better understanding of what will be expected of them in their subsequent careers.
+As long as their teams [% i "teams!learning benefits of" %]work well[% /i %], they achieve higher grades, retain information longer, are less likely to drop out of school, and graduate with better communication skills and a better understanding of what will be expected of them in their subsequent careers.